-Inventory is stated at the lower of cost or net realizable value, with cost determined using weighted average cost specific to each subsidiary.
+Inventory is stated at the lower of cost or net realizable value, with cost determined using standard cost.
 Cost includes costs directly related to manufacturing and distribution of the products.
 These costs include raw materials, packaging, direct labor, overhead, shipping and the depreciation of manufacturing equipment and production facilities determined at normal capacity.
 Manufacturing overhead and related expenses include salaries, wages, employee benefits, utilities, maintenance and property taxes.